-- 1. SCENIC VIEW PROTECTION PLAN: Develop a Scenic View Protection Plan with available qualified funds and resources. - 2.
+- SCENIC VIEW PROTECTION PLAN: Develop a Scenic View Protection Plan with available qualified funds and resources. - 2.
 OPEN SPACE AND AGRICULTURAL EASEMENTS: Initiate and support open space and agricultural easement opportunities. - 3.
+DESIGN GUIDELINES: Use the New Design for Growth Development Guide published by the Northwest Michigan Council of Governments as a reference, and adopt the appropriate measures as part of the Zoning Ordinance. - 4.
+DENSE DEVELOPMENT: Encourage dense development in areas served by municipal utilities. - 5.
+DRY HILL AREA: Planning for the Dry Hills area in the southwest portion of the township shall encourage preservation of its rural and scenic character, including agriculture and managed timber resources.
+Much of the ownership in this area resides with the Grand Traverse Regional Land Conservancy and the Township needs to open and maintain a continuing dialog with this body to ensure that plans and goals are consistent with each other.

-DESIGN GUIDELINES: Consider using the New Design for Growth Development Guide published by the Northwest Michigan Council of Governments as a reference, and adopting the appropriate measures as part of the Zoning Ordinance.
-Some of the key design guidelines that should be adhered to include: - a.
-Views: New development should be designed to maximize preservation of open space and placed so that it will not diminish the scenic rural character from public rights-of-way, including but not limited to roads, rivers, and other public access areas. - b.
-Clustering: Clustering or very low density development should be used wherever there is an opportunity to protect open space or minimize impact on a sensitive natural resource. - c.
-Landscaping: Landscaping and plantings on new development shall rely predominantly on naturally occurring species on areas visible from roads and other public rights of way. - d.
-Forest Conversion: Design guidelines should be provided for rural property owners promoting forest block concepts which leave large tracts of forest intact and connected for ecosystem health and maintenance. - e.
-Towers: Communication towers and wind-powered generators should be designed to have minimum visibility. - f.
-Signs: Sign ordinances should be adopted that discourage billboards but provide for business identification and communication of other essential messages through alternate means, including small and cluster signs. - g.
-Road Designations: Explore and, if possible, pursue a system of "Rural Roads, Heritage Route and Federal Scenic By-ways"; maintain awarded designations into the future for their scenic/aesthetic attributes, with particular emphasis on M-22. - h.
-Blight: Junk and dumping ordinances shall be vigorously enforced. - i.
-Dark Sky: At night, the stars should be visible in the sky, not obstructed or degraded by diffuse light from the built environment.
+Some of the key design guidelines that shall be adhered to include:

+- VIEWS: New development should be designed to maximize preservation of open space and placed so it will not diminish the scenic rural character from public rights of way, which include roads, lakes, and other public access areas. - CLUSTERING: Clustering or very low density development should be used wherever there is an opportunity to protect open space or minimize impact on a sensitive natural resource. - LANDSCAPING: Landscaping and plantings should rely predominantly on naturally occurring species in areas visible from roads and other public rights of way. - FOREST CONVERSION: Design guidelines should be provided for rural property owners promoting forest block concepts, a technique which leaves large tracts of forest intact and connected for ecosystem health and maintenance. - SIGNS: Sign ordinances should be adopted that discourage billboards but provide for business identification and communication of other essential messages through alternate means, including small and cluster signs.

+- ROAD DESIGNATIONS: Explore and, if possible, pursue a system of "Rural Roads, Heritage Route and Federal Scenic By-ways"; maintain awarded designations into the future for their scenic/aesthetic attributes with particular emphasis on M-22. - BLIGHT: Junk and dumping ordinances shall be vigorously enforced. - DARK SKY: At night, the stars should be visible in the sky, not obstructed or degraded by diffuse light from the built environment. obstructed or degraded by diffuse light from the built environment.